 Take back control of your traffic with IP Filters.
-You decide who can access your site and who can't based on their location, IP address (IPv4 and IPv6), ASN (Autonomous System Network), or EDNS client subnet.
+You decide who can access your site and who can't based on their location, IP address (IPv4 and IPv6), ASN (Autonomous System Network) of the resolving name server or EDNS client subnet.

 Use our GeoIP engine to automatically runs a proximity search to identify which servers are closest to your end-users for the fastest response.